greenzorro/victor42.eth/content/post-en/折腾与思考/AI生物学家.md

 url: /post-en/3649
 translationKey: '3649'
 ---

+I built an AI biologist, but it got stumped by the seafood market.

 ![Dark brown flat flounder on a round wooden plate with lettuce leaves, ice cubes, star anise, and dried red chili peppers, showing the appearance of Shandong specialty Guyanyu fish](https://cdn.victor42.work/posts/2024-03/27b2a2b1d435b113.jpg)